zygmuntz/goodbooks-10k/README.md

 **to_read.csv** provides IDs of the books marked "to read" by each user, as _user_id,book_id_ pairs, sorted by time.
 There are close to a million pairs.

 **books.csv** has metadata for each book (goodreads IDs, authors, title, average rating, etc.).
 The metadata have been extracted from goodreads XML files, available in `books_xml`.

-Some of these files are quite large, so GitHub won't show their contents online.
-See `samples` for smaller CSV snippets.

-Download individual zipped files from [releases](https://github.com/zygmuntz/goodbooks-10k/releases).

-See the [notebook](quick_look.ipynb) for a quick look.

 ### Tags